voboda/ephemerant/README.md

 `contracts/src/Paths.test.ts` contains the unit tests, which are set up based on the user scenario below

 ## Test scenario
-The test runs based on a scenario of 5 users entering a website at different points.
+The test n `Paths.test.js` runs based on a scenario of 5 users entering a website at different pages.
+If any two users visit the same page, and then click on the same link, they are given the same `friendHash` key (the ephemerant key).

+A real-world implimentation could use that keey to connect them to an on-site (like customer-support interfaces, but making peer connections real-time) , or link them to a common third-part room in Matrix chat, using that key.

 They can meet others on the same path (defined as visiting the same page and the same previous pages)

-A first user visits 3 pages, and is joined by 2 others on the way.
+A first user visits 3 pages, and is joined by one more on the way.
+And a third on the last page.

+Since only the first 2 users share a common path (the third only joined for a single page) those two users are connected by revealing the same friendHash.

 Two others arrive on a separate page, but are not considered on the same path, since a path requires 2 common pages.

-Each user's path is recorded on a separate "local" merkle trees, but made consistent using the same on-chain tree root.
+The test file has comments, to allow you to follow along this scenario alongside the technical implementation.

 ## How to build
 ```sh